BehnamMohseniGharyehsafa/GPDL_Smart_Building_Community/benchMarkExample/README.md

 Finally, **Residential 6** is the thirteenth building, a 10-story residential structure constructed in 2013.
 It has a total floor area of 29,284 m² and a footprint area of 2,928 m².
 With a maximum roof height of 35 meters, it is one of the taller structures in the development and contributes significantly to the residential capacity of the project.

+---

+### Building Geometry
+Each building in the project is represented as a **Polygon** geometry within the GeoJSON file.
+The polygons define the building footprints using latitude and longitude coordinates, which allow accurate spatial modeling and visualization.
+These footprints align with the program types described, including mixed-use, residential, office, and mall structures.
+The attached image provides a visual representation of these geometries, illustrating the distribution of different program types across the site.
+This level of detail supports comprehensive urban and energy analysis, making the Buffalo New Development project an ideal case study for simulation and optimization.

 ```json
 {
     "mappers": [],